joonkyung-kim/joonkyung-kim.github.io/_pages/about.md

 ---
 permalink: /
-title: ":smiley: 😃 Hello there, I'm Joonkyung!"
+title: "😃 Hello there, I'm Joonkyung!"
 excerpt: "About me"
 author_profile: true
 redirect_from: